markprodehl/Online-Offline-Budget-Tracker/README.md

  # Description:

- The Online-Offline-Budget-Tracker application is designed to optimize user experience, especially on older phones with slower internet connections.
+ The Online-Offline-Budget-Tracker app optimizes user experience on slower slower internet connections.
 It is a progressive web application that uses Service Worker and Cache API’s to cache assets and API responses.
 This means that it can function without an internet connection.

  # Table Of Contents